Cyber Roundup – May 2020

 Key Cyber Events

-The following is a rundown of what happened during the month of April 2018.
+The following is a rundown of what happened during the months of March and April 2020.
 We welcome your comments, insights and questions.

 Thomas J. DeMayo, Principal, Cyber Risk Management